diodechain/website/_posts/2022-02-01-self-custody-for-data.md

 Facebook too is now processing requests for around half a million accounts yearly.
 Numbers growing quickly.

 In addition to these explicit requests, the cloud providers are [scanning their user's content in ahead-of-time policing](https://www.infoworld.com/article/3115779/dont-trust-your-cloud-service-until-youve-read-the-terms.html).
-Sometimes these algorithms go wrong and (ban wrong documents)[https://uk.pcmag.com/old-cloud-file-storage-for-business/138342/google-drive-flags-text-files-containing-1-as-a-copyright-infringement]
+Sometimes these algorithms go wrong and [ban wrong documents](https://uk.pcmag.com/old-cloud-file-storage-for-business/138342/google-drive-flags-text-files-containing-1-as-a-copyright-infringement).

 Lawmakers are still in the progress of creating new regulations but the general direction is clear. *Data in the cloud does not enjoy the same legal protection that privately-held data has.* At the moment you are handing your data over to a cloud provider, you are reducing the privacy of your documents, files, and photos.
 In the worst case, it's not considered your exclusive content anymore.